 Coleman 0 Degree “Big & Tall” Mummy Sleeping Bag

-If you are wanting to purchase a synthetic bag without the premium price tag but with the warmth and quality that you need this one will do it.
+If you want to purchase a synthetic bag without the premium price tag but with the warmth and quality that you need, this one will do it.

 If you are backpacking, then you’ll want something lighter and more compressible.
 This one is bulky and fairly heavy.